Education for Sustainable Development

 We deliver a wide range of activities and initiatives targeted from secondary school age to post-16 as well as bespoke activities for care experienced students, students with caring responsibilities, Black, Asian and Minority Ethnic students, disabled young people and others.

 Applying and studying at university can be a challenge for any student, but for those who are seeking sanctuary or been granted refugee status in the UK, there can be many legal and emotional challenges as well.
 We work in partnership with local and national organisations to ensure that we can offer effective support for you.

-Visit here for the support we offer for sanctuary seekers.
+Find out more about the support we offer for sanctuary seekers.